 Many people who struggle with their drinking don’t have enough L-glutamine in their systems.
 Adding this nutrient can help boost mood in recovery and reduce withdrawal symptoms, making it one of the best supplements for alcohol cravings.

 3. Vitamin B

 Many individuals who drink large quantities of alcohol are deficient in vitamin B1, or thiamine.
 In fact, this is one of the main vitamins given to people going through medical detox from alcohol.
-Vitamin B deficiency can cause weight loss, irritability, fatigue, and in extreme cases lead to Wernicke-Korsakoff syndrome, also known as wet brain.
-Vitamin B is one of the most important supplements for alcoholics, whether you’re drinking, sober, or trying to get sober.
+Vitamin B1 deficiency can cause weight loss, irritability, fatigue, and in extreme cases lead to Wernicke-Korsakoff syndrome, also known as wet brain.

 6. Dihydromyricetin (DHM)

 Dihydromyricetin (DHM) is an over-the-counter herbal remedy well-known for soothing hangovers.
 Research shows that DHM can increase the efficacy of enzymes that metabolize alcohol, helping your body to eliminate it faster.
 DHM also appears to reduce inflammation and fat accumulation in the liver, helping to guard against alcohol-related liver disease.